caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Bayesian phylogenetic inference

 To calculate the posterior probability of a phylogenetic hypothesis, we need to address all the terms on the right side of Equation \@ref(eq:bayes-theorem).
 We already know how to calculate $P(D|H)$, the likelihood.
 What about $P(H)$ and $P(D)$?
 There are a variety of practical approaches to $P(H)$ that have been shown to work well in the context of phylogenetics.
 These include uniform priors, where all topologies are considered to be equally likely.
-The priors on edge length can be approximated from an exponential distribution.
+The priors on branch length can be approximated from an exponential distribution.
 One of the major take-aways from the past two decades of work on Bayesian phylogenetics is that inference is quite robust to $P(H)$ when the data are informative about the phylogeny, as expected.

 What then, about $P(D)$?
 This is our prior on the data itself.
-Calculating it requires integrating the probability of generating these particular character data (*e.g.*, nucleotide sequences observed at the tips) across all possible topologies and edge lengths.
+Calculating it requires integrating the probability of generating these particular character data (*e.g.*, nucleotide sequences observed at the tips) across all possible topologies and branch lengths.
 That would be prohibitively computationally expensive to actually do.
 So we won't.

 Instead, we will forego dealing with $P(D)$ at all by approximating the posterior with Markov Chain Monte Carlo (MCMC) sampling[@metropolis1953].
 MCMC is a widely used to approximate complex probability distributions that are too complex to calculate analytically.
 MCMC is implemented by proposing a series of hypothesis that are either rejected or accepted based on specially formulated test statistic $R$ and criteria for evaluating this statistic, such that the accepted hypotheses form a sample that is drawn from the distribution of interest.
 In our case, that distribution of interest is the posterior distribution.